mlegenhausen/grunt-ng-constant/README.md

 #### options.wrap
 Type: `String` or `Boolean`
+Default value: `false`
 Optional

-A string who will wrap the result of file, use $crumb to indicate the content.
+A boolean to active or deactive the automatic wrapping.
+A string who will wrap the result of file, use the `__ngModule` variable to indicate the content.

 ### Usage Examples